Anti-globalization movement: Disorganization

 One of the most common criticisms of the movement, which does not necessarily come from its opponents, is simply that the anti-globalization movement lacks coherent goals, and that the views of different protesters are often in opposition to each other.
-Many members of the movement are also aware of this, and argue that, as long as they have a common opponent, they should march together – even if they don't share exactly the same political vision.
+Many members of the movement are also aware of this, and argue that, as long as they have a common opponent, they should march together – even if they do not share exactly the same political vision.
 Writers Michael Hardt and Antonio Negri have together in their books (Empire and Multitude) expanded on this idea of a disunified multitude: humans coming together for shared causes, but lacking the complete sameness of the notion of "the people".

 Lack of effectiveness

 One argument often made by the opponents of the anti-globalization movement (especially by The Economist) is that one of the major causes of poverty amongst third-world farmers are the trade barriers put up by rich nations and poor nations alike.
 The WTO is an organization set up to work towards removing those trade barriers.
 Therefore, it is argued, people really concerned about the plight of the third world should actually be encouraging free trade, rather than attempting to fight it.
 Specifically, commodities such as sugar are heavily distorted by subsidies on behalf of powerful economies (the United States, Europe, and Japan), which have a disproportionate influence in the WTO.
 As a result, producers in these countries often receive two to three times the world market price.
 As Amani Elobeid and John Beghin note, the world price might decline by as much as 48% (by 2011–2012 baselines) were these distortions to be removed.

 Many supporters of globalization think that policies different from those of today should be pursued, although not necessarily those advocated by the anti-globalization movement.
 For example, some see the World Bank and the IMF as corrupt bureaucracies which have given repeated loans to dictators who never do any reforms.
 Some, like Hernando De Soto, argue that much of the poverty in the Third World countries is caused by the lack of Western systems of laws and well-defined and universally recognized property rights.
 De Soto argues that because of the legal barriers, poor people in those countries can not utilize their assets to produce more wealth.